pyexcel/pyexcel/README.rst

 you use this feature to record data from Nth column, take M number of columns and skip the rest.
 You are not going to reduce your memory footprint.

-Why am I not see above benefit?
+Why did not I see above benefit?

 This feature depends heavily on the implementation details.